Software construction

 Software construction is the process of creating working software via coding and integration.
 The process includes unit and integration testing although does not include higher level testing such as system testing.

 Construction is an aspect of the software development lifecycle and is integrated in the various software development process models with varying focus on construction as an activity separate from other activities.
 In the waterfall model, a software development effort consists of sequential phases including requirements analysis, design, and planning which are prerequisites for starting construction.
 In an iterative model such as scrum, evolutionary prototyping, or extreme programming, construction as an activity that occurs concurrently or overlapping other activities.

 Construction planning may include defining the order in which components are created and integrated, the software quality management processes, and the allocation of tasks to teams and developers.

-To facilitate project management, numerous construction aspects can be measured; including the amount of code developed, modified, reused, and destroyed, code complexity, code inspection statistics, faults-fixed and faults-found rates and effort expended.
+To facilitate project management, numerous construction aspects can be measured; these include the amount of code developed, modified, reused, and destroyed, code complexity, code inspection statistics, faults-fixed and faults-found rates, and effort expended.
 These measurements can be useful for aspects such as ensuring quality and improving the process.